 - Combine chili powder, smoked paprika, oregano, cumin, cayenne, salt, and black pepper in a small bowl and set seasoning mix aside

+- Cut beef stew meat down into 1-inch bite sized cubes.
 Add two tablespoons oil to a large Dutch oven and place over MEDIUM-HIGH heat.
-Add half of the beef cubes to the hot oil and sprinkle with about 1/3 of the seasoning mix.
+Add half of the beef cubes to the hot oil and sprinkle with about ⅓ of the seasoning mix.
 Cook, stirring as needed, until browned on all sides, about 6 to 8 minutes.
 If the spices begin to burn, reduce the heat under the Dutch oven a bit and keep stirring.
 Transfer the beef to a plate and set aside.
-Repeat with remaining beef, adding additional oil, if needed, and another 1/3 of the seasoning mix (reserve remaining seasoning mix for later) .
+Repeat with remaining beef, adding additional oil, if needed, and another ⅓ of the seasoning mix (reserve remaining seasoning mix for later) .

-- When cool enough to handle, transfer sweet potatoes to a cutting board and use paper towels to pull off the skins.
-Transfer the peeled potatoes to a large mixing bowl and use a hand mixer to combine them with the sour cream, butter, and salt, to taste.
+- When cool enough to handle, use paper towels to pull off the skins.
+Transfer the peeled potatoes back to the warm, empty pot and place over LOW heat for a short time to cook off any remaining water.
+Remove from the heat and use a hand mixer to combine them with the sour cream, butter, and salt, to taste.

 - Ladle the beef and sauce over mounds of sweet potatoes and garnish with green onion.